The 5 Best Day Tours in Kyoto with an English Guided

-There really is no limit to travel in Japan if you take Shinkansen!
+There is no limit to travel in Japan if you take Shinkansen!

 Japan Rail Pass

-Taking the Shinkansen will cost a lot, but don’t worry, as there is a special way for only foreign people to travel in Japan.
+Taking the Shinkansen will cost a lot, but don’t worry, as there is a special way for only foreign people to travel to Japan.

 It is called the “Japan Rail Pass” – JR Pass – the multi-use discount ticket from JR that you will save you so much money on travel costs by any JR line throughout Japan.